AkashRajpurohit/utils/README.md

 console.log(formattedDate); // Sunday, October 10, 2021
 ```

+## Contributing 🫱🏻‍🫲🏼

+Follow the [contribution guidelines](./CONTRIBUTING.md) to contribute to this project.

 ## Bugs or Requests 🐛

 If you encounter any problems feel free to open an [issue](https://github.com/AkashRajpurohit/utils/issues/new?template=bug_report.yml).
 If you feel the project is missing a feature, please raise a [ticket](https://github.com/AkashRajpurohit/utils/issues/new?template=feature_request.yml) on GitHub and I'll look into it.
 Pull requests are also welcome.